john-itcsolutions/cheirrs/README.md

 You first install lxd:

-`sudo snap install ldx`
+`sudo snap install lxd`

 `sudo lxd init`

-Accept the defaults except storage backend must be 'dir' and ipv6 should be set to 'none'.
+storage type must be "dir" and ipv6 should be "none", otherwise all default answers are fine.

 ## 'KUBEFLOW', TensorFlow and Machine Learning (Artificial Intelligence & Statistical Learning)